-Current PK-2 DCPS Teachers will participate in online professional development modules, PLCs and coaching – then through the teacher’s own implementation inside their classroom.
+Current PK-2 DCPS Teachers will participate in online professional development modules, PLC's and coaching to prepare them to integrate STEM+C into your classroom.

-Current COEHS Juniors pursuing degrees in early childhood or elementary education will complete 4 online badges coupled with individualized mentoring.
+Current COEHS Juniors pursuing degrees in early childhood, elementary education or ESE education will complete 4 online badges coupled with individualized mentoring.

 What does a Project InTERSECT Classroom look like?